lgy2000/Mysterious-Organism/README.md

 1. If you are using Mac OS or Linux OS, open your terminal.
 If you are using Windows OS, open Bash.
 2. `$ cd \Users\Downloads` Go to the directory that stores this project's files.
-3. `$ node 'Mixed Messages.js'` Execute this project's script with Node.js.
+3. `$ node script.js` Execute this project's script with Node.js.

 ## Sources

-This is a tutorial challenge project from Chapter 4.10.1 in Full-Stack Engineer Career Path from [Codecademy](https://www.codecademy.com/).
+This is a challenge project from Chapter 4.10.1 in Full-Stack Engineer Career Path from [Codecademy](https://www.codecademy.com/).